 Transcendence is the act of rising above something to a superior state.
 When most people hear the word “transcendence” they usually think of experiences that involve going beyond the physical body.
-Experiences of transcending the dimension of time and space through meditation, dream states and with psychedelics, such as astral travel, lucid dreaming, time travel, the list goes on.
+Experiences of transcending the dimension of time and space through meditation, dream states, and psychedelics, such as astral travel, lucid dreaming, time travel, and the list goes on.

 Just as animals view the world differently, such as birds being able to sense more subtle changes in the earth’s electromagnetic field, allowing them to predict and flee from environmental disaster, when our consciousness shifts in form and connects with spirit, we are able to see reality from a different angle.